 My 2 cents:

 First, I don’t let the brand dictate the boundaries when it comes to PPC.
 The brand guidelines are there to serve the KPIs, and the performance is there to serve the brand KPIs, but the brand must not damage the performance.
-When it comes to display ads, you must have a lot of creative freedom.
+When it comes to display-ads, you must have a lot of creative freedom.

 Second, I work alongside the graphical designers to generate open files, such as Google slides, that allow me to recreate and reformat ad banners easily without leaning on graphic software.
-The same goes to videos (Some tools to consider: Canva, Lumen5, Figma).
+The same goes for videos (Some tools to consider: Canva, Lumen5, Figma).
 So I can create as many ad creatives as I want, ensuring that I have full freedom over the banners’ design and that I can easily refresh creatives often, without depending on design resources.

 Lastly, I make sure that the ads are not lame.
-Use images of people, strong colors, a healthy sense of humor… Just imagine that you are the target audience seeing the ad in your feed, and think what would make you interested, what would capture your attention.
+Use images of people, strong colors, and a healthy sense of humor… Just imagine that you are the target audience seeing the ad in your feed, and think what would make you interested, what would capture your attention.

 This creative, for example, is one of the best-performing ones that I’ve ever had:

 You turn remarketing campaigns on before there’s enough traffic and you don’t slice the audience further (all website visitors are included, even the company’s employees and people that entered the website career area), so it runs poorly, underperforms or even shows as active but isn’t really running.